Ghilt/Rabbit/README.md

     {}
     Default input: Caret

-In the snippiets below the first line is symbolising code where capital lettes symbolize any non {} instruction.
+In the snippets below the first line is symbolising code where capital lettes symbolize any non {} instruction.
 The second line is the bracket's input which by default is the value at the caret is named on the third line.

     {ABCDE}FGHI{JKL}MNO
     v1    v2